UVU-DigitalMedia/DGM-Survey-Dispenser/README.md

 Then, if you want to switch environments, start the app using `NODE_ENV=production` and it will load `config/env.production.js` instead of the development one.

-# Starting the app

-Make sure you have mongoDB running (on mac, use the `mongod` command).

-Next, run `npm start`.
-And you're golden!
-Your app will have started on the port your environment is set up on.

-If you want your app to restart automatically when you make changes, run `npm run watch`.

 # Build processes